 The Department of Biochemistry, Yesterday and Today

-After Handler took his post at the NAS, the Department continued to develop under Robert Hill and moved to its current home in the Nanaline H. Duke Building.
-During this time macromolecular crystallographers joined, along with other young faculty to strengthen molecular biology, particularly in the studies of DNA and RNA.
-The Department’s presence in protein and enzyme chemistry was enhanced as well.
-Raetz succeeded Hill as Chair in 1993 and continued the recruitment of young faculty, including current members Meta Kuehn and Pei Zhou.
-After Dr. Raetz stepped down in 2007, Kenneth Kreuzer became “interim” Chair and together with the Ion Channel Research Unit carried out the successful recruitment of Seok-Yong Lee, a membrane protein crystallographer, in 2009.
-In 2011 Richard Brennan was recruited to lead the Department.
-Since that time, he has recruited eight additional outstanding scientists to the Biochemistry Department including Maria A. Schumacher, Kenichi Yokoyama, Michael Boyce, G. Vann Bennett, Hashim M. Al-Hashimi, Huanghe Yang, Kate D. Meyer, and Alberto Bartesaghi.
-These new faculty members have added to either the considerable strength of the Department in protein and nucleic acid biochemistry or its growing expertise in signal transduction, membrane-related phenomena, molecular neurobiology, and computational and structural biology.
-In addition, several of these newer faculty members have brought innovative and exciting programs in the broader areas of cellular biochemistry, molecular microbiology, molecular science, and cryo-EM, thereby expanding significantly the scientific reach, depth and interests of the Department of Biochemistry.
+After Handler took his post at the NAS, the Department continued to develop under Hill and moved to its current home in the Nanaline H. Duke Building.
+Hill brought in macromolecular crystallographers and other faculty with expertise in DNA and RNA biochemistry and further strengthened its research efforts in molecular biology and protein and enzyme chemistry.
+In 1993, Raetz succeeded Hill as Chair and recruited current members Meta Kuehn and Pei Zhou.
+When Raetz stepped down in 2007, Kenneth Kreuzer became “Interim” Chair and together with the Ion Channel Research Unit carried out the successful recruitment of Seok-Yong Lee, an outstanding membrane protein structural biologist.
+Brennan was recruited to lead the Department in 2011 and has since brought in additional outstanding scientists including, Maria A. Schumacher, Kenichi Yokoyama, Michael S. Boyce, G. Vann Bennett, Hashim M. Al-Hashimi, Huanghe Yang, Kate D. Meyer, and Alberto Bartesaghi, who is also a member of the Department of Computer Science.
+These new faculty members have added to the considerable strength of the Department in the fields of protein and nucleic acid biochemistry and its growing expertise in signal transduction, membrane-related phenomena, molecular neurobiology, and computational and structural biology.
+Several of these newer faculty members have brought innovative and exciting programs in the broader areas of cellular biochemistry, molecular microbiology, molecular science, and cryo-electron microscopy, thereby significantly expanding its scientific depth, reach, and interests.